Caldarie/flutter_tflite_audio/README.md

 This plugin allows you to use tflite to make audio/speech classifications.
 Can now support ios and android.

-If you have any feature requests or would like to contribute to this plugin, please do not hesistate to contact me.
+If there are any problems with the plugin, please do not hesistate to create an issue or request features on github.

 ![](audio_recognition_example.jpg)

+# Limitations of this plugin and roadmap

+1. Can only use decoded wave for the tensor inputs.
+Will add an ability to use mfcc.
+2. Can only run the model once after recording.
+Will add a feature to run the model multiple times per recording at the user's specification.
+3. Fixed tensor input and output arrays.

 ## How to add tflite_audio as a dependency:
 1. Add `tflite_audio` as a [dependency in your pubspec.yaml file]